Thopic/righor/README.md

 - Error model is wrong as defined rn
 - deal with potential insertion in V/J alignment, remove the sequence from the inference if the insertion overlap with the delv range.
 - if range_j / range_v / range_d doesn't match p_deld/p_delv/ p_delj in length, should complain
+- having spaces in the marginal file fuck up the parsing silently => fix.

 Current status:
 - speed is ok.
 Could be slightly faster.
 My improvement have not been crazy, so I think I'm reaching a wall.
 Obvious changes would be to add some unsafe (beuh).
 It's at Igor speed now, so it's fine. alignment procedure is a bit slow too (but that's basically library code).
 I could check insertion a bit less & play a bit with extract_padded_sequence.
 But all together, I think it's in a pretty good state.
 Some easy fix: stop using Array so much, replace a lot of loop with iterators, maybe bit of unsafe.